 May is Food Allergy Awareness Month in Canada and there are many exciting things we have planned this month to increase awareness and education of food allergy across the country.
 Plus, later in the month, we’ll share our advocacy efforts and how we are working towards making food allergy a public health priority.

 Food allergy is one of the leading causes of potentially life-threatening anaphylactic reactions and a public health concern in Canada, especially among children.
-Approximately 2.6 million Canadians are affected by food allergy, and 1-in-2 Canadians know someone with a food allergy, indicating the broader impact of this condition on families across the country.
+Over 3 million Canadians are affected by food allergy, that’s 7.5% of the population.
+The impact of food allergy is far greater, with an estimated 50% of households being either directly or indirectly affected by food allergy.
+That means 1-in-2 Canadian households are impacted by food allergy.
 As there is no way of predicting how severe an allergic reaction may be and no known cure for food allergy, avoiding the allergenic food is required to prevent a reaction.

 Find out all we’re doing this month to shine a light on food allergy!
 Get involved and help us create awareness wherever you go.
 Click on a section below to learn more!